John King Davis: Early life and education

 John King Davis was born in Kew, Surrey, England, on 19 February 1884.
 He was the only son of James Green Davis, army coach, and his wife Marion Alice, née King.

-Davis was educated a Colet Court, London, and Burford Grammar School, Oxfordshire.
+Davis was educated at Colet Court, London, and Burford Grammar School, Oxfordshire.
 In 1900 he and his father left London for Cape Town, South Africa.
-When his father was absent on a visit to Kimberley Davis ran away to join the crew of the mail-steamer Carisbrooke Castle, working as a steward's boy.
-Also in 1900, Davis signed indentures to serve for four years in the Merchant Navy and by 16th July 1905 he had passed the Board of Trade examination for the certificate of second mate.
+When his father was absent on a visit to Kimberley, Davis ran away to join the crew of the mail-steamer Carisbrooke Castle, working as a steward's boy.
+Also in 1900, Davis signed indentures to serve for four years in the Merchant Navy and by 16 July 1905 he had passed the Board of Trade examination for the certificate of second mate.

 Career

-Davis served as chief officer of the during Ernest Shackleton's Antarctic expedition in 1908–1909.
+Davis served as chief officer of the Nimrod during Ernest Shackleton's Antarctic expedition in 1908–1909.
 He was captain of the and second in command of Douglas Mawson's Australasian Antarctic expedition in 1911–1914.